Online shopping can be a convenient way to buy the things you want. Get the most out of internet shopping by staying safe online.

 - any packaging or handling charges

-- local currency costs, such as currency conversion fees if the purchase is from overseas
+- local currency costs, including currency conversion fees if the purchase is from overseas

 - any international transaction fees